lake-wg/authz/draft-selander-lake-authz.md

 It further reuses protocol elements from EDHOC leading to reduced message sizes on constrained links.

 This protocol is applicable to a wide variety of settings, and can be mapped to different authorization architectures.
-This document specifies a profile of the ACE framework {{I-D.ietf-ace-oauth-authz}}.
-Other settings such as EAP {{RFC3748}} are out of scope for this specification.

 ## Terminology   {#terminology}